 VICTORIA is BC’s provincial capital and the region’s second city after Vancouver.
-It’s a popular excursion from Vancity, and though it’s possible to come here for the day, it’s better to stay overnight and give the city the two or so days it richly deserves.
-Victoria is not named after a queen and an era for nothing.
+It’s a popular excursion from Vancouver, and though it’s possible to come here for the day, it’s better to stay overnight and give the city the two or more days it richly deserves.
 Much of the waterfront area has an undeniably quaint and likeable English feel – “Brighton Pavilion with the Himalayas for a backdrop,” said the writer Rudyard Kipling – and Victoria has more British-born residents than anywhere in Canada.

-Despite the seasonal influx (some four million visitors per year), it’s a small, relaxed and pleasantly sophisticated place, worth lingering in.
-It also provides plenty of pubs, restaurants (and the odd club) and serves as a base for a range of outdoor activities and slightly more far-flung attractions.
+Despite the seasonal influx (some four million visitors per year), it’s a small, relaxed and pleasantly sophisticated place.
+It also provides plenty of bars, restaurants (and the odd club) and serves as a base for a range of outdoor activities and slightly more far-flung attractions.
 Chief of these is whale-watching, with a plethora of companies offering trips.
 As a final lure, the weather – though often damp – is extremely mild; Victoria’s meteorological station has the distinction of being the only one in Canada to record a winter in which the temperature never fell below freezing.

 Salish peoples originally inhabited Victoria’s site, in particular the Lekwammen, who had a string of some ten villages in the area.
 Captain George Vancouver, when mapping the North American coast, described his feelings on first glimpsing this part of Vancouver Island: “The serenity of the climate, the innumerable pleasing landscapes, and the abundant fertility that unassisted nature puts forth, require only to be enriched by the industry of man with villages, mansions, cottages and other buildings, to render it the most lovely country that can be imagined.”